 Fill in the K4 PDF version, print it out and mail it to Skatteverket.

-If you have used Divly to calculate your taxes, you will be able to download a PDF file with all the information needed to submit your crypto taxes.
+If you have used Divly to calculate your taxes, you will be able to download both a PDF file with all the information needed to submit your crypto taxes and a SRU file.
 This PDF file contains the information needed to fill in the online K4 form.
 Divly even provides a text file with information you can add to övriga upplysningar.
 These are the steps you need to take on the online portal if you are using the first method:

 -